deors/workshop-github-copilot-mcp/README.md

 Let's test the MCP server with the additional conversation interface available in the built-in MCP client in Visual Studio Code provided by the GitHub Copilot extension when working in Agent mode.

 The configuration is similar to the stdio example.
-The only difference is to select the correct transport type and the URL where the MCP server is listening to connections.
+The only difference is to select the correct transport type and type the URL where the MCP server is listening to connections.

 ![Explicit approval before running the tool within GitHub Copilot](images/copilot-run-tool-04.png)